M1nhDuke/piml-for-evs-battery/README.md

 (there may be more, we will update this soon)

-## 7. Our slides and scripts for the final presentation (we are coding and have not begun this part yet
+## 7. Our slides and scripts for the final presentation (we are coding and have not begun this part yet)

-## 8. Running this project
+## 8. How to run the project